sassoftware/ci360-extensions/ci360-custom-development-standards/SAS-CI360-Guidelines-CustomAgent.md

 - CI 360 may resend the event
 - You may process the same event multiple times

-Ackknowlege happens implicitly in when `processEvent()` returns true.
+Acknowledgement happens implicitly when `processEvent()` returns true.

 **Correct pattern in `processEvent()`:**
 - Receive event
-- Put event on a queue / worker thread for asynchronous
+- Put event on a queue / worker thread for asynchronous processing
 - acknowledge (`return true`)